juyan/swift-filestore/README.md

 ## Quick Start

 Obtain an instance by calling `FileObjectStore.create()`.
 The method simply create a root directory under app's `Application Support` directory.
-In rare cases where it fails to create the directory, you can choose to fallback to a in-memory implementation of `FileObjectStore`, or can handle it in your own way.
+In rare cases where it fails to create the directory, you can choose to fallback to a in-memory implementation of `ObjectStore`, or can handle it in your own way.

 ```swift
 func createWithFallback() -> ObjectStore {